 Throughout your seven required rotations, you will focus on continuity of care by incorporating acute, chronic, and wellness-promoting patient-care services in inpatient and outpatient settings.
 These rotations expose you to diverse patient populations — as related to age, gender, race and ethnicity, socioeconomic status, and disease state — so you can confidently address the concerns of a range of patients in your future practice.1

 What about placement?
-Our dedicated team will help you secure placement in or near your community that aligns with St. John Fisher College’s high standards of excellence.
+Our dedicated team will help you secure placement in or near your community that aligns with St. John Fisher University’s high standards of excellence.
 Most states require students to obtain an intern license prior to beginning their rotations.
 The requirements for obtaining this license may vary by state, and students are encouraged to research the requirements specific to their state of residence.
 Learn more about how we set you up for placement success here.

 Faculty and Leadership